 There is not only the nearby railway station, there are tram and bus stops just 50 M from our doorstep.
 Public transport will bring you to the historical center of Antwerp in just 10 minutes

-All Antwerp has to offer as far as entertainment, restaurants and museums is concerned, is easy to reach, either on foot or by public transport in maximum 30 minutes.
+All Antwerp has to offer as far as entertainment, restaurants and museums is concerned, is easy to reach, either on foot or by public transport in 30 minutes at the most.

 We are keen on helping you to get around in the city of Antwerp, in Belgium and in Europe.